 Marketing is one of the most important aspects of a video game’s development cycle.
-Hundreds of games are launched each day, and those that fail to market themselves effectively will quickly find themselves lost amongst the crowd.
+Hundreds of indie games are launched each day, and those that fail to market and promote themselves effectively will quickly find themselves lost amongst the crowd.

 Thankfully, there are several tried-and-tested strategies that can help you understand how to market your indie game and set you on the path to success.

 This article includes: